ifedorenko/com.ifedorenko.m2e.mavendev/README.md

 # Prerequisites

-* Eclipse Kepler or Luna, "standard" or "for java developers" distributions are recommended.
+* Eclipse Luna or newer, "standard" or "for java developers" distributions are recommended.
-* m2e 1.5.0.20131123-2243 or newer, available from http://nexus.tesla.io:8081/nexus/content/sites/m2e.extras/m2e/1.5.0/N/LATEST/
+* m2e 1.5.0 or newer
-  p2 repository
 * Maven 3.x runtime. m2e embedded, external and workspace runtimes are supported
 * Maven Plugins using maven-plugin-plugin version 2.3 or newer.
 * Debugging Maven Plugin integration tests requires maven-verifier version